 Graduate from the CAT program with an AAS degree

-In order to graduate from the CAT program with an AAS degree, ALL students MUST submit a portfolio for review by professionals in the industry.
+In order to graduate from the CAT program with an AAS degree, ALL students MUST submit and PASS a portfolio for review by professionals in the industry.
 This Portfolio Review will occur at the end of the semester in which students take the Folio class.
 It is a required submission and MUST occur BEFORE students will be allowed to take the Practicum class.

 Students are strongly encouraged to enroll in the Folio class after their level four class in their chosen option/track.
 If that is not possible, students may enroll in the Folio class during the same semester in which they enroll in level four of their respective areas of study.
 For example, if you are enrolled in Advertising Design IV, you can also enroll in the Folio class or if you take Photography IV then you can take Folio in the same semester.
 The Folio class will prepare you for the review process and will allow you to prepare any additional portfolio pieces you still may need for submission, on Portfolio Review Day, of your final portfolio for graduation.
 Keep in mind that level four in any area of study can be very intense and rigorous.
 That coupled with the rigors and intensity of preparing your final portfolio in the Folio class can be and has been overwhelming to students.
 While you can take both classes in the same semester it is not necessarily a wise thing to do.